-A small intestinal biopsy is considered the gold standard in diagnosing Celiac Disease, however there are pitfalls even in the biopsy.
-The pitfalls include inadequate number of biopsies taken, incorrect areas biopsied as well as inaccurate pathological interpretation.
+A small intestinal biopsy is considered the gold standard for diagnosing Celiac Disease, however, there are pitfalls even in the biopsy.
+The pitfalls include an inadequate number of biopsies taken, incorrect areas biopsied as well as inaccurate pathological interpretation.
 It is therefore important that an experienced pathologist interprets the biopsy.

 Is a biopsy always necessary?

 A biopsy is usually recommended for a definitive diagnosis.
-However, a recent European pediatric guidelines advise that a child may not always need a biopsy if certain criteria are fulfilled.
-These include symptoms, an anti-tTG level more then 10x normal, and a positive HLA gene test.
+However, recent European pediatric guidelines advise that a child may not always need a biopsy if certain criteria are fulfilled.
+These include symptoms, an anti-tTG level more than 10x normal, and a positive HLA gene test.
 In addition a positive endomysial antibody test on a second blood draw.

 All people in high-risk groups should be screened:

 - First degree relatives (parent, child, or sibling) of individual with Celiac Disease

 - Individuals with various autoimmune conditions like type 1 diabetes, thyroid disease, Sjogren's syndrome, autoimmune liver diseases especially primary biliary cirrhosis as well as other autoimmune diseases.